tewidis/AOS/markdown/os_structure.md

 |:--:|
 | Exokernel Memory Management |

-    * CPU scheduling in Exokernel
+    * CPU Scheduling in Exokernel
         - Linear vector of "time slots"
         - Each library OS will get one time quantum at a time
         - When timing interrupt occurs, Exokernel will switch to next library OS